 Lemon Rice Pilaf is a fragrant white rice that's cooked in a rich broth with onions and lots of fresh lemon.
 It's a tasty mainstay under chicken kabobs, gyros, you name it!
 It's also about to become your new dinnertime best friend.

 Lemon Rice Pilaf is the perfect side dish to whip up, no matter what you’re planning to cook as a main course.
-Baked Salmon, chicken souvlaki, Grilled Shrimp Skewers—the sky is the limit with this miraculous rice recipe.
+Baked Salmon, Chicken Gyros, Grilled Shrimp Skewers—the sky is the limit with this miraculous rice recipe.
 It welcomes any and all improvisation, too: scallions, herbs, thyme, even chopped pistachios for a little nutty crunch.

 Making Lemon Rice Pilaf for your whole squad?
 Make sure you have enough.
 Click and slide the number next to “servings” on the recipe card below to adjust the ingredients to match how many you’re feeding—the recipe does the math for you, it’s that easy.